kingjr/ecoggui/README.md

 rotation and translation to match the 3D locations.
 * [`examples/model_surface.py`](examples/model_surface.py): how the 2D grid/strips are fitted with a
-2nd order polynomial with a constrain on the electrodes local distances, as we know the grid can be flexible but are not elastic.
+2nd order polynomial with a constrain on the electrodes local distances, as we know the grid can be flexible but is not elastic.

 Installation
 ============